scalable business model

 How Our Seasonal Franchise Benefits You

 The ability to operate Rita’s Italian Ice either year-round or as a seasonal franchise offers a major advantage over similar business opportunities.
-It gives our franchisees more freedom in how they choose to run and grow the business, while positioning their product as a truly special treat for guests.
+It gives our franchisees time to strategize their business growth while positioning their product as a truly special treat for guests.

 Seasonal business helps you focus on growth

-While demand for frozen treats tends to dip in colder weather, some franchisees do choose to stay open year-round, either at full hours or part-time, which can help them bring in revenue to help with fixed costs like leases.
-Other franchisees simply use the off-season to recharge, spend time with family or attend to other business ventures.
+While demand for frozen treats tends to dip in colder weather, some franchisees do choose to stay open year-round, either at full hours or part-time, which helps them bring in revenue to help with fixed costs like leases.
+Other franchisees simply use the off-season to recharge or attend to other business ventures.

 “I was in an ice cream concept, and not only did we do ice cream, we did low-calorie foods, so we were open from 7 in the morning to 11 at night.
 Doing that 12 months a year, it was a grind,” says multi-unit franchisee John Vanore.
 “You really didn’t have time for yourself.
 With Rita’s, we’ve got four months to rejuvenate and give it heck in the following season.”

-And for some franchise owners, the winter season can be a great time to explore ways to expand their business.
-While their existing locations are closed or operating on reduced hours, they can focus on things like site selection, lease negotiations and all the other aspects of opening a new location.
+For multi-unit entrepreneurs, the winter season is a great time to explore ways to expand their business.
+While their existing locations are closed or operating at reduced hours, they can focus on site selection, lease negotiations and all the other aspects of opening a new location.
 By not having to split time between operations and business development, they can get new stores ready more quickly.

 Off-season revenue streams